deepgoenka/Speech_Emotion_Recognition/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies specified in the requirements.txt file.
 3. Prepare your audio data or use the provided sample dataset.
-4. Run the recognize_emotion.py script, providing the path to the audio file as input.
+4. Run the Prediction.ipynb script, providing the path to the audio file as input.
 5. The model will process the audio and output the predicted emotion category.

 Feel free to customize the script or integrate the model into your own applications for real-time emotion recognition.

 # Results